abdulrahmanalaa123/Extra_ITI/apache/Readme.md

 # 27-12-2024

 ## apache configurations
-- the main configuration of httpd exists inside the /etc/conf/httpd.conf file
+- the main configuration of httpd exists inside the `/etc/conf/httpd.conf` file
-- the main configuration of httpd is used on the main server hosted on /var/www/html while the virtual servers or websites are hosted from different locations so just keep in mind that the basic configuration is the configuration for the basic website only
+- the main configuration of httpd is used on the main server hosted on `/var/www/html` while the virtual servers or websites are hosted from different locations so just keep in mind that the basic configuration is the configuration for the basic website only
 ### Directives
-- The directive <listen> informs the server to listen on which port number whihc is kinda straightforward
+- The directive `listen` informs the server to listen on which port number whihc is kinda straightforward
-- The directive <ServerRoot> informs the configuration file on where to count as the root directory inside the file for example if i said the serverRoot is "/etc" then any path i put inside the configuration would be prefixed by /etc/"directoryName"
+- The directive `ServerRoot` informs the configuration file on where to count as the root directory inside the file for example if i said the serverRoot is "/etc" then any path i put inside the configuration would be prefixed by /etc/"directoryName"
-- the directive <Include> is used to modularize configuration files and reduce the amount of configurations inside the main config file and regexes or wild cards can be also used for example in the main config file has the line
+- the directive `Include` is used to modularize configuration files and reduce the amount of configurations inside the main config file and regexes or wild cards can be also used for example in the main config file has the line
 ```
 Include conf.modules.d/*.conf
 ```
 which includes any file ending with .conf inside conf.modules.d inside /etc/httpd /etc/httpd/conf.modules.d/\*.conf
-- <User> directive is put in the global config to specify the service user any server either main or virtual will run on and <Group> will specify the group as well
+- `User` directive is put in the global config to specify the service user any server either main or virtual will run on and <Group> will specify the group as well
 #### Main server configs

-- The directory block config in the main server config is just like chrooting ftp users
+- The `Directory` block config in the main server config is just like chrooting ftp users
 ```
 <Directory />
     AllowOverride none